Destiny's Child: Musical style and themes

-Survivor contains themes interpreted by the public as a reference to the group's internal conflict.
-The title track, "Survivor", which set the theme used throughout the album, features the lyrics "I'm not gonna blast you on the radio ...
+Survivor features themes interpreted as addressing the group's internal conflicts.
+The lyrics of the title track—particularly the lines "I'm not gonna blast you on the radio ...
 I'm not gonna lie on you or your family ...
-I'm not gonna hate you in the magazine" caused Roberson and Luckett to file a lawsuit against the group; the lyrics were perceived to be a violation over their agreement following a settlement in court.
-In an interview, Beyoncé commented: "The lyrics to the single 'Survivor' are Destiny's Child's story because we've been through a lot, ...
+I'm not gonna hate you in the magazine"—prompted Roberson and Luckett to file a lawsuit, alleging that the song violated the non-disparagement terms of their earlier settlement.
+In response, Beyoncé explained: "The lyrics to the single 'Survivor' are Destiny's Child's story because we've been through a lot ...
 We went through our drama with the members ...
 Any complications we've had in our 10-year period of time have made us closer and tighter and better."
-In another song called "Fancy", which contains the lyrics "You always tried to compete with me, girl ... find your own identity", was interpreted by critic David Browne, in his review of the album for Entertainment Weekly magazine, as a response to the lawsuit.
-Stephen Thomas Erlewine of AllMusic summarized Survivor as "a determined, bullheaded record, intent on proving Destiny's Child has artistic merit largely because the group survived internal strife. ...
-It's a record that tries to be a bold statement of purpose, but winds up feeling forced and artificial."
-Despite the album's receiving critical praise, Beyoncé's close involvement has occasionally generated criticism.
-Beyoncé wrote and co-produced the bulk of Survivor.
-Browne suggested that her help made Survivor a "premature, but inevitable, growing pains album".
-In the majority of the songs on their final studio album Destiny Fulfilled (2004), the verses are divided into three sections, with Beyoncé singing first, followed by Rowland, then Williams; the three harmonize together during the choruses.
+Another track, "Fancy", which includes the lyrics "You always tried to compete with me, girl ... find your own identity", was interpreted by Entertainment Weekly critic David Browne as another response to the legal dispute.